tdewolff/canvas/README.md

-p.Flatten(tolerance float64)                                              // flatten Bézier and arc commands to straight lines, with a maximum deviation of tolarance p.Stroke(width float64, capper Capper, joiner Joiner, tolerance float64)  // create a stroke from a path of certain width, using capper and joiner for caps and joins p.Dash(d... float64)                                                      // WIP: create dashed path with lengths d which are alternating the dash and the space
+p.Flatten(tolerance float64)                                              // flatten Bézier and arc commands to straight lines, with a maximum deviation of tolarance p.Stroke(width float64, capper Capper, joiner Joiner, tolerance float64)  // create a stroke from a path of certain width, using capper and joiner for caps and joins p.Dash(d ...float64)                                                      // create dashed path with lengths d which are alternating the dash and the space
 ```